 And Moses wasn't alone.
 Amid painful and dangerous circumstances, who would have blamed David for requesting refuge?
 Not me.
 Knowing what David had been through, we may have anticipated his plea for safety, or even the ability to fly.
 But David set his heart on the pearl and his eye on the prize.
 "One thing I ask from the Lord, this only do I seek: that I may dwell in the house of the Lord all the days of my life, to gaze on the beauty of the Lord and to seek him in his temple."
 (Psalm 27:4)

-I want that to continuously be our plea and our most earnest desire.
+With our short Summer hiatus coming to an end, I want that to continuously be our plea and our most earnest desire.
 Like David, to seek Him in His temple and to seek Him with ours.

 I can live with an aging body.
 I can live with weakening muscle, a slower metabolism, a crumbling spine and an ever-receding hair line (although I wouldn't mind keeping a little on the top.)
 Yes friends, I can live without my body, but I can't live without my Jesus.
 May our health be one of the many reasons why the lost are found.
 May 'seeing His glory' be our healthiest request.